 Accesses source alignment processes that are immediate action operations.
 They perform complete operations and run until they are complete.

-Immediately executes an IQ alignment of the complete source.
+Immediately executes an IQ alignment, and power level alignment.
 The instrument stops any sequence of the source, performs the alignment, then restarts the sequence from the beginning.